When the Moon Gleams

 "Earth to Moony boy.
 You in there?"

 "Nothing, just checking if you're okay there.
-You look spaced out."
+You look spaced out," Thalia said cheekily at her intended pun.
+I wasn't so amused.

 Thalia shrugged and continued eating.

-Oh yeah, I forgot to mention, Thalia actually knows about the whole Artemis business.
-When she was finally released from her 'tree-prison', she only took one look at me and guessed correctly that Artemis was my godly parent.
-Turns out, she had stumbled across Artemis and her hunters one too many times on her way to camp.
-I was forced to explain my birth and animosity I had with Artemis to her, and she took it surprisingly well.
+Oh yeah, I forgot to mention, Thalia knew about the whole Artemis business.
+When she was unexpectedly released from her 'tree-prison', it took only one look at me for Thalia to guess correctly about my relationship with Artemis.
+Turned out, she had stumbled across Artemis and her hunters one too many times on her way to camp.
+I was pressured to explain my birth and animosity I had with Artemis to her, to make sure she didn't go spreading it around, and she took it surprisingly well.

-She told me how she understood what it was like to not get along with a mother, and she even told me her experiences with her mom in order to erase my doubt.
-We got along unpredictably fast, and became quick friends by the end of the week.
+She told me how she understood what it was like to not get along with a mother, and she even told me her experiences with her mom in order to ease my doubt.
+We got along unpredictably fast, and were elevated to best friends by the end of the week.

 "It's been alright, but I seriously think they should improve on those dummies.
 My Aegis could make a clean cut with no effort whatsoever.
 It's kind of a pain to clean up all that straw."

 "Why?
 Is it getting too easy for you?"
-Percy asked.
+Percy teased.

-"Easy, and a bit boring," I said, "but of course you wouldn't feel that way."
+"Easy, and a bit boring," I said honestly, "but of course you wouldn't feel that way."

 "I know how to swim now," I said, "if that's your definition of cool."

-"Nothing much on my part," Percy asked.
+"Nothing much on my part," Percy said.
 "Why did you ask?"

 "What is it?"
 Percy and I asked.